ApexPredatorxX0/ITAS255_CodeBase_Brandon.Gunderson/README_Week2.md

 ## PART 9 ---LOAD FILES------------------------------------------------------------------

-I put two text files on the portal that contain a list of ’Wild Pikachu’ and a list of Pikachu for the trainer's array to contain.
+I put two text files on the portal that contain a list of ’Wild Pokemon’ and a list of Pokemon for the trainer's array to contain.

 Write a method in the World - loadPokemon(\$filename) that takes a filename as a parameter, reads in the file(), and depending and creates a Pokemon for each pokemon description in the file.
 This function should return an array